Ride2Rail/incentive-provider/README.md

 The script implements communicators.
 A Communicator is a class ensuring interaction with an external service.

 ### Class Communicator
-The class _Communicator_ is an abstract class serving as a common predecessor.
+The class _Communicator_ is an abstract class serving as a common predecessor for classed that implement communication with external services.

 ### Class AgreementLedgerCommunicator
 The class _AgreementLedgerCommunicator_ ensures sending of request to the Agreement Ledger.
 It implements